Rilmenidine: Overdosage

 No cases of massive absorption have been reported.
 Likely symptoms in such an eventuality would be marked hypotension and lowered alertness.
-In addition to gastric lavage, sympathomimetic agents may also required.
+In addition to gastric lavage, sympathomimetic agents may also be required.
 Rilmenidine is only slightly dialysable.

+Research

+The drug has been shown to mimic the lifespan-extending effects of calorie restriction in cell cultures and in the worm C. elegans.